-The control and restriction of applications is an important protective measure in a company’s IT security architecture.
+Application control mechanisms are an important feature of an organisation’s IT security architecture.
 However, even small configuration errors can have serious consequences.
-In this article, we show you what you need to bear in mind when configuring application controls and why it is advisable to carry out a penetration test in such an environment.
+In this article, we’ll explain the key considerations for configuring application controls and why a penetration test of your application control environment is essential.

 What role does application control play in the IT security architecture?